Health alert

 For health professionals

-- Anyone who presents with signs and symptoms compatible with measles should be tested, isolated and notified to the Department of Health immediately, by calling 1300 651 160 and connecting to the relevant Local Public Health
+- Anyone who presents with signs and symptoms compatible with measles should be tested, isolated and notified to the Local Public Health Unit by calling 1300 651 160.

 - Minimise the risk of measles transmission within your practice/department/community: